Chidi-nma/ETL_SQL_Project/starting_with_questions.md

-Answer the following questions and provide the SQL queries used to find the answer.
+## Question 1

-**Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
+> Which cities and countries have the highest level of transaction revenues on the site?

 ```SQL
 SQL Queries: